Pubic lice

 Print this page

 Pubic lice infestations are found worldwide.
 The lice use tiny claws to hang onto hair stands and survive on human blood.
-They live in pubic hair most commonly, but can also live in other coarse human body hair, such as armpit hair, beard hair, chest hair, thigh hair or eyelashes.
+They live in pubic hair most commonly but can also live in other coarse human body hair, such as armpit hair, beard hair, chest hair, thigh hair or eyelashes.
 Interestingly, they don’t live on the hairs on your head (unlike ‘nits’ or head lice).
+Pubic lice can't survive for 24 hours without feeding off their human host.

-Pubic lice are spread by direct skin-to-skin contact, which most commonly occurs during sexual contact, eg, if you:
+Pubic lice are spread by direct skin-to-skin contact, which most commonly occurs during sexual contact such as if you:

 • have vaginal, oral or anal sex with someone who is infected with pubic lice